rentpath/jj/README.md

 - `def base a:b:c:d:e` -- Assigns the symbol `base` the JSON value produced by `a:b:c:d:e`.
 You can then use `base` in subsequent expressions, e.g., `base a:b:y:z` to add a `"y": "z"` entry to your object at key `b`.
 - `ids:[1,2,3,4] jq ".ids"` -- Execute a jq query (via [jackson-jq](https://github.com/eiiches/jackson-jq)) of `.ids` against the JSON produced by `ids:[1,2,3,4]`, returning `[1,2,3,4]`.

 **If the REPL gets into a weird state,** enter `jj/reset` and everything should be fine again.
-This will also remove anything you have assigned via `def`.
+This will also remove anything you have assigned via `def**.

+**Caution:** The jj REPL leverages rebel-readline naively at this point.
+Despite autocompletion and syntax highlighting for Clojure forms, the jj REPL will not do what you expect with Clojure forms.
+It supports only jj forms and the special commands described here.

 See sections below for more detailed explanations of these REPL features.